TimoBolkart/TF_FLAME/README.md

 ### Demo

-We provide demos to i) draw random samples from FLAME to demonstrate how to use the different FLAME parameters, ii) to fit FLAME to 3D landmarks, iii) to fit FLAME to a registered 3D mesh (i.e. in FLAME topology), and iv) to generate [VOCA](https://github.com/TimoBolkart/voca) templates
+We provide demos to i) draw random samples from FLAME to demonstrate how to edit the different FLAME parameters, ii) to fit FLAME to 3D landmarks, iii) to fit FLAME to a registered 3D mesh (i.e. in FLAME topology), and iv) to generate [VOCA](https://github.com/TimoBolkart/voca) templates.

 ##### Sample FLAME